denizddogru/ContentSearchAPI/README.md

 Multi-provider content aggregation, scoring, and search engine service built on .NET 9.0 with Clean Architecture principles.

+**As the project is started, after the db is set the tables will be populated with mock data.
+Follow the steps below for accessing rest endpoints and the dashboard UI**

 ## Quick Start

 ### Prerequisites